bianchi-ed/discord.js-bot-model/README.md

 The first goal of this project is to study and gain hands-on experience in node.js development and web development in general.

-In addition to its primary objective, this project aims to offer a customizable discord bot, enabling you to easily develop your own bot commads, integrations, event handlers and more.
+In addition to it's primary objective, this project aims to offer a customizable discord bot, enabling you to easily develop your own bot commads, integrations, event handlers and more.
 It contains a modular structure, so you can easily organize and customize the bot to suit different server requirements.

 This project contains pre-existing moderation and utility commands constructed using the discord.js SlashCommandBuilder class.
 These commands not only serve as a starting point for your bot's functionality but can also be easily modified/adapted to create and customize new commands according to your server's specific requirements.
 The pre-existing commands also serve as a template to help creating new commands.